Jessica Clement

 Jessica Clement is a Canadian actor.
 She is best known for her roles in the films Dream Scenario (2023), Longing, Everything's Going to Be Great (2023), and as the lead, Carly, in Night Blooms (2021).

 Notable television credits include Pure (2017-2019) as Tina Funk, V.C.
-Andrews' Heaven TV mini-series (2019) as the titular character's sister, Fanny, and most recently in Gen V (2023–present) as Harper.
+Andrews' Heaven TV mini-series (2019) as the titular character's sister, Fanny, and most recently in Gen V (2023–2025) as Harper.

 Early life

 Clement was born and raised in Burlington, Ontario, Canada (outside Toronto).
 She started training for her acting career at the age of 7 in the Theatre Aquarius summer intensive, when she played young Cosette in their production of Les Misérables.

 After graduating from Aldershot School, she first attended York University, and left when her studies were interrupted by filming obligations.
 She later attended the University of Guelph, and again chose to leave school when career opportunities arose.